-- Project dashboards provide teams with a portfolio view of all the projects
+- Includes project dashboards to provide teams with a portfolio view of all the projects

-- Personalized to-do lists keep team members on track
+- Offers personalized to-do lists keep all team members on track

-- Unlimited Support and comprehensive onboarding ensures your team gets up to speed quickly
+- Provides unlimited support and comprehensive onboarding ensures your team gets up to speed quickly

-- Interactive Gantt Chart and Calendar views for more visual project tracking
+- Incorporates interactive Gantt Chart and Calendar views for more visual project tracking

-- Customizable project intake forms and reports so you can adapt them to your business needs
+- Has customizable project intake forms and reports so you can adapt them to your business needs

-- The ability to associate, share, and store documents by each project
+- Gives the ability to associate, share, and store documents by each project

-- Permission levels are set by project or document so people see only what’s appropriate
+- Works with different permission levels set by project or document so people see only what’s appropriate

-- Admin roles so you can have an administrator manage the system
+- Assigns admin roles so you can have one or a few administrators manage the system

 Cons: Some users have reported that the search functionality could be improved.